Dorion Sagan

 Dorion Sagan (born 1959) is an American essayist, fiction writer, poet, and theorist of ecology.
-He has written and co-authored books on culture, art, literature, evolution, and the history and philosophy of science, including Cosmic Apprentice, Cracking the Aging Code, and Lynn Margulis: The Life and Legacy of a Scientific Rebel.
+He has written and co-authored books on culture, art, literature, evolution, and the history and philosophy of science, including Cosmic Apprentice, Cracking the Aging Code, and Lynn Margulis: The Life and Legacy of a Scientific Rebel (the last, about his mother).

 His book Into the Cool, co-authored with Eric D. Schneider, is about the relationship between non-equilibrium thermodynamics and life.

-His works have been translated into 15 languages and are widely cited in critical theory since the "nonhuman turn," in new materialist theory, and in feminist science studies.
+Sagan's works have been translated into 15 languages and are widely cited in critical theory since The Nonhuman Turn, in New materialism, and in feminist science studies.

-Family

-Sagan is the son of astronomer Carl Sagan and biologist Lynn Margulis.
+Sagan is a son of astronomer Carl Sagan and biologist Lynn Margulis.
 He has four siblings.
-His half-brother Nick Sagan is a science fiction writer.
+His half-brother Nick Sagan is a science-fiction writer.